 Getting feedback from other writers shines light on how our readers will receive what we are writing.

 Critique isn’t always easy to hear.
 It can be painful at its best, deeply wounding at its worst, and can sometimes cause lasting impact to our writing and our self-confidence.
+Whether you call in beta-readers or hire an editor, getting and using feedback will make your writing stronger.

 That being said, criticism is also incredibly useful for creativity and far more effective for generating ideas than brainstorming alone.